Density decompositions of networks

-If we additionally assume that our network has a power-law degree distribution such as $\delta_x \varpropto 1 / x^3$, (after normalizing the distributions and using a continuous approximation of $\beta$).
-Even with these idealized assumptions, this does not come close to explaining $\beta_{\rho\delta}$ being in excess of 0.9 for the self-determining networks.
-Further to that, for many synthetic networks $\beta_{\rho\delta}$ is close to 0, as we discuss in the next section.
-We note that this separation between similarities of density and degree distributions for self-determining, non-self-determining and synthetic networks can be illustrated with almost any divergence or similarity measure for a pair of distributions.
+(after normalizing the distributions and using a continuous approximation of $\beta$).
+Even with these idealized assumptions, this does not come close to explaining $\beta_{\rho\delta}$ being in excess of 0.78 for the networks in our data set.
+Further, for many synthetic networks $\beta_{\rho\delta}$ is small, as we discuss in the next section.
+We note that this separation between similarities of density and degree distributions for the empirical networks and synthetic networks can be illustrated with almost any divergence or similarity measure for a pair of distributions.